Email Marketing Automation – 5 Great Examples

 Fun fact: Campaign Monitor says that including a call-to-action button instead of a text link can increase conversion rates by as much as 28%. (more on how to create a impressive and performing call-to-action we covered in there: How To Craft A Kickass Email Call-To-Action That Attracts Clicks. )

-3. An amazing abandoned cart email from a brand we all know – Asos.
+3. An amazing abandoned cart email from a brand we all know and love – Asos.

 Just look at the email.
 It’s symmetrical, aesthetic, has a clear call-to-action.
 The most important thing – the background is white, the text is black so that the item preview will always stand out!